Mentalab-hub/explorepy/docs/usage.rst

     explorer.push2lsl()

 After that you can stream data from other software such as OpenVibe or other programming languages such as MATLAB, Java, C++ and so on.
-(See `labstreaminglayer <https://github.com/sccn/labstreaminglayer>`_, `OpenVibe <http://openvibe.inria.fr/how-to-use-labstreaminglayer-in-openvibe/>`_ documentations for details)
+(See `labstreaminglayer <https://github.com/sccn/labstreaminglayer>`_, `OpenVibe <http://openvibe.inria.fr/how-to-use-labstreaminglayer-in-openvibe/>`_ documentations for details).

 In case of a disconnect (device loses connection), the program will try to reconnect automatically.